Department of Labor Logo United States Department of Labor

 Measuring Price Change in the CPI: Hotels and Motels

 Lodging away from home is a component of the shelter index in the Consumer Price Index (CPI).
 It has two components: (1) Housing at school, excluding board, and (2) Other lodging away from home including hotels and motels (hereafter, referred to as other lodging away from home).
-The other lodging away from home index, which includes houses and apartments in the sharing economy, is published monthly at the U.S. city average level.
+The other lodging away from home index is published monthly at the U.S. city average level.

 Item Definition

 The other lodging away from home index includes short-term accommodations at hotels, motels, resorts, hostels, vacation rentals, and similar establishments.
+The item also includes houses and apartments in the sharing economy.
 Long-term rentals (more than 6 months) or lodging available only to large groups, institutions, businesses, or employees are excluded from the index.

 Relative Importance